zhuyanhao/Traffic-Sign-Classifier-Project3-Self-Driving-Cars/README.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

+Note that the actual size of training set and validation set is different from what is given above; their size are changed by data augmentation process.

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+The dataset we used is German Traffic Sign Dataset.
+Below is an example of traffic sign which indicates a speed limit of 30km/h.

 ![alt text][image1]